mvolkmann/blog/src/prolog.md

 that is unique from all others.

 The `member` predicate is not defined in the ISO standard.
-It is present in the Scryer Prolog `lists` library.
+It is present in the Scryer Prolog and SWI-Prolog `lists` libraries.
-It is also present in the SWI-Prolog `lists` library.

 For example: